Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: The left and right metrics on space-like slices of good spacetimes

+On the other hand, this clearly follows since the holonomy $h$ restricted to $\pi_1(\Sigma_{reg})$ fixes a point (see Lemma \ref{lm:stab}). \end{proof}

+Notice that Lemma \ref{lm:isomdsk} is not sufficient to conclude the proof of Proposition \ref{pr:isomdsk}, since we have to point out concrete disks $D_l$ and $D_r$ such that $(D_l,\mu_l)$ and $(D_r,\mu_l)$ are isometric.
+To that aim we will use the same triangulation argument as in Lemma \ref{lm:holonomy}. }

-(Let us stress that here the isotopies are supposed to not displacing the cone points.)
-The proof is based on the same triangulation argument as Lemma \ref{lm:holonomy}.
-The main difference is that in this case $D_l$ and $D_r$ has boundary, so we need to show them carefully: the key point in the proof of Lemma \ref{lm:holonomy} is that pairs of points are joint by a minimizing geodesic.
-So in order to apply the same argument we need a convexity of $D_l$ and $D_r$.
+The main difference is that in this case $D_l$ and $D_r$ have boundary, so we need to select them carefully: the key point in the proof of Lemma \ref{lm:holonomy} is that pairs of points are joint by a minimizing geodesic.
+So in order to apply the same argument we need the convexity of $D_l$ and $D_r$.

 \begin{proof} Take a sequence $D_n$ of disks isotopic to $D$ such that the $\mu_l$-length of $\partial D_n$ converges to the infimum of the $\mu_l$-lengths of boundary curves of disks isotopic to $D$.